samyaw-li/recipe-recommender/README.md

-# 🍲 Recipe Recommender System
+# 🍲 Recipe Recommender App

 A **Streamlit app** that suggests recipes based on the ingredients you already have in your pantry.
 Built using the [Food.com Recipes & Interactions Dataset](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/data).